utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 #### Suggestions

-If a team member who isn't a Developer inviting another Developer on a Free, Basic, or Professional plan or a Team Admin on any plan, you or another team member with the Admin or Super Admin role must review the invite suggestion.
+If the team member sending an invite isn't a Developer inviting another Developer (on Free, Basic, or Professional plans) or if they aren't a Team Admin (on any plan), you or another team member with the Admin or Super Admin role must review the invite suggestion.
 You can review these invite suggestions in your [team dashboard](https://go.postman.co/settings/team/members) under **Suggestions**.

 To approve the suggestion and invite the user to your team, select **Invite**.
 To delete the invite, select the revoke invite icon <img alt="Revoke invite icon" src="https://assets.postman.com/postman-docs/icon-close.jpg#icon" width="16px">.